Pchambet/ml4climate/book/notebooks/2_bias_variance_regularization_validation.md

 [//]: # "This notebook is part of [E4C Interdisciplinary Center - Education](https://gitlab.in2p3.fr/energy4climate/public/education)."
 Contributors include Bruno Deremble and Alexis Tantet.
+Several slides and images are taken from the very good [Scikit-learn course](https://inria.github.io/scikit-learn-mooc/).

 <br>